In Compare To Or In Comparison To

 Style Guides and Expert Opinions

 Leading style guides, such as The Chicago Manual of Style and The AP Stylebook, also weigh in on the correct usage of these phrases.
-These guides emphasize the importance of using "in comparison to" or "compared to" when making comparisons, and they do not recognize "in compare to" as an acceptable alternative.
+These guides highlight the importance of using "in comparison to" or "compared to" when making comparisons, and they do not recognize "in compare to" as an acceptable alternative.

 Popular Opinions and Usage Patterns

 While formal sources are clear about the distinction between these phrases, it's worth noting that language usage can vary in informal settings.
 In casual conversations or online forums, you might encounter "in compare to" from time to time.
-However, even in these contexts, it's generally seen as a nonstandard usage.
+Still, even in these contexts, it's generally seen as a nonstandard usage.

 The Rise of "Compared To"